-Kardashian says she cut carbs and ate “just the cleanest veggies and protein.”
+How did Kardashian lose weight?
+She says she cut carbs and ate “just the cleanest veggies and protein.”
 She also ran on a treadmill and wore a sauna suit twice a day.

 Kardashian’s 3-week weight loss sparked concern over the impact on mental health.
 Critics also worried about the physical effects of copying her methods.
 Other celebrities, including Jameela Jamil and Lili Reinhart, took her to task.

-We asked Catherine Varney, DO, a board-certified obesity specialist at UVA Health, to weigh in on the health effects of this story.
+We asked Catherine Varney, DO, a board-certified obesity medicine doctor at UVA Health, to weigh in on the health effects of this story.